 This was improved on for HIV by the introduction of parallel screening with HIV 1 p24 antigen which reduces the HIV 1 detection interval by a week or so.
 In Europe we have had this test, commonly referred to as the HIV DUO test or HIV COMBO test for many years.
 In symptomatic individuals the combination of HIV 1 antibodies and p24 antigen has successfully identified HIV positive individuals at 12 days post infection.
-Co-infection with Hepatitis C and HIV has presented a diagnostic conundrum with occasional delayed sero-conversion – a group referred to as “immuno-silent”.
+Co-infection with Hepatitis B & C and HIV has presented a diagnostic conundrum with occasional delayed sero-conversion – a group referred to as “immuno-silent”.

-Studies on blood taken sequentially and regularly from people in the evolving phases of HIV and Hepatitis C diseases have given valuable information on the window period and which markers appear at what stage.
+Studies on blood taken sequentially and regularly from people in the evolving phases of HIV and Hepatitis B & C diseases have given valuable information on the window period and which markers appear at what stage.
 Dr Busch coined the phrase “the eclipse period” which I think is a very elegant way of describing the time between physical transfer of infection to a person and the time when current testing methodologies can identify the illnesses.

 Almost invariably when a person has been exposed to HIV then by the time they have symptoms they are already in a “viraemic” phase where there is lots of virus detected.